 For students who does not have malpractice insurance, that can be purchase from Holman Insurance or holisticinsurance.ca

-Students will be expected to attend an onsite lab after completing the diabetes theory and purchasing the foot care kit.
-At the onsite lab, they will be expected to bring in all of the tools from foot care kit.
+Students will be expected to attend an onsite lab after completing the foot care and diabetes online theory and purchasing the foot care kit.
+At the onsite or Zoom lab, they will be expected to bring in all or have of the tools from foot care kit.

-After in class lab: Students will be expected to complete 20 hands on case studies that they will find on their own from their communities.
+After in class lab or Zoom Lab: Students will be expected to complete 20 hands on case studies that they will find on their own from their communities.

 - Each hands on case studies will take approximately 2 hours to complete.